PhamNhatHaoPTIT/spring-example/transactional-issue/readme.md

 + Self-invocation in @Transactional

-+ Demo case: Redundant @Transactional such as below
++ Demo case: Redundant @Transactional such as below (assume we are using Spring JPA)

     ```java
         @Transactional